microsoft/vscode-wiki/Roadmap.md

 ### For extension authors

 * [x] Improve the language API to support a hierarchical navigation to the symbols in a document
-* Make extension contributions attributable to an extension (e.g. error messages, commands)
+* :runner: Make extension contributions attributable to an extension (e.g. error messages, commands)
 * [x] Support migrating the publisher of an extension to another publisher
 * [x] Investigate contributing explorer viewlets as a first class element in the activity bar
 * :runner: Investigate Quick pick improvements (e.g. multi-select, multi-step, commands, grouping)